Mental factors (Buddhism): Introduction

 Traleg Rinpoche states that the main distinction between the mind and mental factors is that the mind apprehends an object as a whole, whereas mental factors apprehend an object in its particulars.

 Lists of mental factors

 Within Buddhism, there are many different systems of abhidharma (commonly referred to as Buddhist psychology), and each system contains its own list of the most significant mental factors.
 These lists vary from system to system both in the number of mental factors listed, and in the definitions that are given for each mental factor.
-These lists are not considered to be exhaustive; rather they present significant categories and mental factors that are useful to study in order to understand how the mind functions.

 Some of the main commentaries on the Abhidharma systems that are studied today include: